Dylan-Speight/definitely_not_etsy/README.md

 ### Future Development

 Next page for products and limiting total products on products show page, rather than having to search or scroll through ALL products.
-Category being a dropdown rather than user chosen and implement sidebar allowing users to filter products by category. user_id reuse after deletion
+Category being a dropdown rather than user chosen and implement sidebar allowing users to filter products by category. user_id reuse after deletion.
+Image slideshow

 ## Planning Process
 ### Project Plan